Understanding Alphabet's Unusual Options Activity | Benzinga

 Understanding Alphabet's Unusual Options Activity

-Shares of Alphabet (NASDAQ:GOOGL) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $2690.
+Shares of Alphabet (NASDAQ:GOOG) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $2703.8.

 - Option Type: SWEEP